SergeyMi37/isc-apptools-lockdown/README.md

 or equivalent

-USER>zpm "install isc-apptools-lockdown -Dzpm.securitylevel=minimum" -Dzpm.newpasswd=SYS"
+USER>zpm "install isc-apptools-lockdown -Dzpm.securitylevel=minimum -Dzpm.newpasswd=SYS"

 ## Added methods for saving the current security level to the global and applying these settings to other instances.